 HIM 4363 Comparative Record Systems.
 (3-0) Theory and procedures for the maintenance and regulation of patient health information records in non-hospital medical care facilities to include long term care, ambulatory care, psychiatric care, rehabilitation and prison record keeping systems.

-HIM 4364 Coding and Classification Systems II.
-(2-2) Continued study of ICD, CPT and other classifications and nomenclatures.
+HIM 4364 Coding and Compliance for HIM.
+(3-2) Continued study of ICD, CPT and other classifications and nomenclatures.
 The role of mapping among clinical terminologies is analyzed.
 The relationship with inpatient and ambulatory care reimbursement systems is also explored.

 HIM 4370 Finance and Reimbursement Methodologies for HIM.
 (3-0) Course will address the reimbursement cycle from patient registration to claims billing with an emphasis on federal regulations and the role of HIM regarding payment systems.
 Topics will include accounting principles, budget processes, cost/benefit analysis, healthcare finance, compliance strategies, charge-master and casemix management, and payment systems and plans.